 Smart phones and laptops, all electronic devices including appliances like refrigerators/freezers are adding to the long list called means of depletion of resources.
 As we spend more and more time inside (overusing air-conditioning and heating), we are spending less and less time outside in nature, where we belong.
 If we break this intimate connection to the wild-world, we gradually lose interest in saving it.

 Technology will not save the world.
 Although it has brought us closer together than ever before, let’s not put all of our hope into that EMF basket.
 When you feel your love for nature waning, take a digital detox day, or two, even an entire week, to return to the fresh air.
 Explore the grounding energies with your bare feet, gaze up into the sky as you lay under a tree, and wonder why you haven’t discovered this sooner.
 Make it a weekly routine.

 Your carbon footprint says everything about the way you currently live – both good and bad.
 If you are not happy with the story it has to tell, then take necessary time and action to reduce your carbon footprint, starting today!

-When you are in need of a green living coach to hold you accountable for your sustainable (re)actions, Cheryl and Roland are down-to-Earth sustainable life designers – here to make sure that your home (and business) is as green as it can possibly be.
+When you are in need of a green living coach to hold you accountable for your sustainable (re)actions, Cheryl and Roland are down-to-Earth sustainable lifestyle designers – here to make sure that your home (and business) is as green as it can possibly be.